JoinColony/colonyNetwork/docs/interfaces/icolony.md

 |_metadata|string|String of metadata for tx

+### ▸ `approveExitRecovery()`

+Indicate approval to exit recovery mode.
+Can only be called by user with recovery role.

 ### ▸ `approveStake(address _approvee, uint256 _domainId, uint256 _amount)`

 Allow the _approvee to obligate some amount of tokens as a stake.